ChandlerEx/Projects/Scoreboard/README.md

 The initial idea was a module that plugged into the wall, stayed at the wall outlet, and made a sound if there was a homerun or the Yankees won.
 That evolved as I realized how intrusive that could be, especially in a home office.
 Then, I thought, maybe it'd be nice to have a small, unobtrusive device that looks totally normal on an office desk, while still letting us know the latest on the Yankees.<br>

-This device looks and works like a normal clock, but touching the screen shows live info from the Yankees game.
+This device looks and works like a normal clock, but touching the screen on the prototype shows live info from the Yankees game.
 The result: a live MLB scoreboard that displays Yankees game info on an ESP32 touchscreen (CYD) with clock, Wi-Fi config, and offline persistence.

 ## Project Goal
 A wall-outlet powered ESP32 scoreboard that: